adriancorrendo/metrica/paper.md

 ### System requirements and installation

 Since the metrica package operates within the R environment, the first step is to install R (version 4.2.0 or higher), a free software available at its official website [@R_Core_Team].
-To assist on the interface experience with R, we encourage users to install the latest version RStudio desktop [@RStudio_manual] as a free and user-friendly environment that facilitates to operate R.
+To improve the interface experience, we encourage users to install the latest version RStudio desktop [@RStudio_manual], a free and user-friendly environment that facilitates operations in R.

-To install the latest stable version (CRAN mirror) of metrica package, users just need to run to following lines:
+To install the latest stable version (CRAN mirror) of the metrica package, users just need to run the following line:

 ```
 install.packages("metrica")

 ```

-To install the latest development version (GitHub repository) of soiltestcorr package, users just need to run to following lines:
+To install the latest development version (GitHub repository) of the metrica package, users need to run the following line:

 ```
 devtools::install_github("adriancorrendo/metrica")